Austin Cindric: Stock car racing

-Regional and Truck Series
+Regional and Camping World Truck Series

 In July 2015, Cindric made his ARCA Racing Series debut at the #ThisIsMySpeedway 150 at Iowa Speedway, driving the No. 99 for Cunningham Motorsports; Cindric started and finished fourth in the race.
-He made his NASCAR debut in the Camping World Truck Series, driving the No. 29 Ford F-150 for Brad Keselowski Racing at Martinsville as a substitute for Austin Theriault who was still recovering from his injury at Las Vegas.
+He made his NASCAR debut in the Camping World Truck Series, driving the No. 29 Ford F-150 for Brad Keselowski Racing at Martinsville as a substitute for Austin Theriault, who was still recovering from his injury at Las Vegas.

 In addition to his Pirelli World Challenge schedule in 2016, he joined Martin-McClure Racing for two K&N Pro Series East events and Brad Keselowski Racing in the No. 2 F-150 at Dover International Speedway.
 His two K&N East starts resulted in victories at Virginia International Raceway and Watkins Glen International.
 Later in the year, he recorded his first ARCA win at Kentucky Speedway.
 That October, Cindric made his restrictor track debut at Talladega, finishing 20th.
-In November 2016, BKR announced Cindric would compete full-time in the Truck Series in 2017.
+In November 2016, BKR announced that Cindric would compete full-time in the Truck Series in 2017.

 During the 2017 NASCAR Camping World Truck Series season, he grabbed the pole for the season's lone road course race at Canadian Tire Motorsport Park.
 Although he led the most laps that day, differing strategies saw Cindric behind Kaz Grala on the last lap.
 Cindric, on newer tires, made contact with Grala, causing the No. 33 to spin.
 Cindric went on to win and claim a playoff berth in team Brad Keselowski Racing's final season.
 Grala claimed that he got run over, but Cindric marginalized his maneuver by calling it a "last resort" and claiming that it was justified by the need for a playoff spot.
 The move drew widespread criticism from other drivers, including Justin Allgaier and Christopher Bell.
 A week after the Mosport incident, Cindric made a Global Rallycross start in which he collided with Scott Speed coming out of a joker lap.
-That led to a verbal confrontation from Speed afterward and again drew the ire of the NASCAR community on social media.
+That led to a verbal confrontation with Speed afterwards and again drew the ire of the NASCAR community on social media.